-FEMA ended up ordering 66 Denali Classroom Systems™ from Alaska Structures®, high-quality engineered fabric structures that are manufactured in the U.S. These building systems were custom-designed to meet FEMA’s specific requests for the Saipan temporary schools, including:
+FEMA ordered disaster recovery products from Alaska Structures®.
+Our high-quality engineered fabric structures are manufactured in the U.S. These building systems were custom-designed to meet FEMA’s specific requests for the Saipan temporary schools, including:

 - Ability to withstand wind gusts reaching 125 mph

 - Inclusion of cooling systems

 - Ability to meet ADA requirements or be modified to meet all requirements

 In their bid to do business with Alaska Structures, FEMA noted that “[t]here are no other facilities available to meet this need.”
 No other structures could meet the immediate need for the Saipan temporary classrooms while also fulfilling the above requirements for durability, electrical, HVAC, and accessibility.

 The structures’ low-cube shipping allowed them to be shipped directly to Saipan International Airport.
 FEMA then partnered with U.S. Army Corp engineers to construct the classroom building systems, 42 of which were designated for Hopwood Middle School and the remaining 24 for Northern Marianas College.
 The construction process involved:

 - Covering the frame system with the tensioned fabric covers

 - Adding doors, insulation, lighting, HVAC, and so on